NewcastleRSE/CVPR-NAS-VUE/README.md

 ### Installation

 Clone the repo into a suitable directory.
-Create an .env file containing value for BASE_URL e.g. BASE_URL=localhost:1338
+Create an .env file containing value for BASE_URL e.g. BASE_URL=localhost:1338.

 ### Running Locally

-`yarn serve` to start the webserver
+`yarn serve` to start the webserver.

 ## Deployment

-`yarn build` to build the application ready for deployment
+`yarn build` to build the application ready for deployment.
+The dist folder can then form the basis of a static front-end.

 ## Branches

-Dev and main
+Main and dev only